nathansizemore/rustic-io/README.md

 rustic-io is a simple websocket server library written in Rust.
 It aims to be an easy to implement, fast, and concurrent websocket server library for event based messaging.

-There was thought on binary support to match the protocol, but if that was supported, there would not be a way to parse functionality on event, because the message can either be text or binary.
-There is no mixing of the two.
-Currently, Vec<T> is supported in JSON ecoding/decoding through Rust, so all "binary" data should be passed as a buffer in your message struct.

 #### Example Usage
 ```rust
 #[deriving(Decodable, Encodable)]